xh621/MISCO/README.md

-# MISCO (<u>M</u>ulti-task soft robot design automation with <u>I</u>nter-voxel <u>S</u>oft robot design automation with <u>CO</u>ordination)
+# MISCO (**<u>M</u>**ulti-task soft robot design automation with **<u>I</u>**nter-voxel **<u>S</u>**oft robot design automation with **<u>CO</u>**ordination)

 <p align="center">
   <img src="pic/1-Algorithm_1.png" width="800">
   <br>
-  <em>Figure 1: Algorithm Overview. a, In each generation, MISCO iterates over four stages: (1) Robot proposal by MEC-VAE to generate candidate solutions; (2) Control optimization and fitness evaluation; (3) Natural selection with an adjustable balance between advantage exploitation and biodiversity exploration; (4) Model update based on the selected robot designs to better fit the high-performing morphology distribution. b, The process of robot proposal by MEC-VAE. c, The detail of model update.</em>
+  <em>Figure 1: Algorithm Overview. a, In each generation, MISCO iterates over four stages: (1) Robot proposal by MEC-VAE to generate candidate solutions; (2) Control optimization and fitness evaluation; (3) Natural selection with an adjustable balance between advantage exploitation and biodiversity exploration; (4) Model update based on the selected robot designs to better fit the high-performing morphology distribution.
+The algorithm then returns to the first stage, and generates a new, hopefully better, population from the shifted distribution. b, The process of robot proposal by MEC-VAE. c, The detail of model update.
+Given a specific robot morphology and its task type, the approximate posterior (i.e. encoder) infers the latent variable H_t, which is then used to reconstruct a morphological distribution.
+The evidence lower bound (ELBO) consists of two terms, the reconstruction error and the KL divergence regularizing the approximate posterior towards the prior distribution.</em>
 </p>

 ## 📖 Project Overview